acbart/webez-calculator/README.md

 - BindVisibleToBoolean("punchline") for a visible attribute
 - @Click("reveal")

+## 6) Box Editor Component

 Make a new component: Box Editor
 - webez component box-editor
 - Create the component and add it to MainComponent, don't forget to import
 - Copy over the given HTML, piece by piece
+- Have to explain the transformer syntax here
 - Handle padding
 - Handle margin
 - Handle background color

+## 7) Timer Component

+Make a new component: Timer
+- webez component timer
+- Create the component and add it to MainComponent, don't forget to import
+- Add a span to display the time
+- Timer event binding to function that increases the number